Iggy Pop: 2000s

+On January 6, 2009, original Stooges guitarist and Pop's self-described best friend Ron Asheton was found dead from an apparent heart attack.
+He was 60 years old.
+In 2009, James Williamson rejoined the band after 29 years.
+On December 15, 2009, it was announced that the Stooges would be inducted into The Rock and Roll Hall of Fame on March 15, 2010.
+Pop had "about two hours of a strong emotional reaction" to the news.

 Pop collaborated with Danger Mouse and Sparklehorse on the album Dark Night of the Soul, singing the track "Pain".

 Pop's fifteenth solo album, Préliminaires, was released on June 2, 2009.
 Inspired by a novel by French author Michel Houellebecq called La Possibilité d'une île (2005; Trans. as The Possibility of an Island by Gavin Bowd, 2006), Pop was approached to provide the soundtrack for a documentary film on Houellebecq and his attempts to make a film from his novel.
 He describes this new release as a "quieter album with some jazz overtones", the first single off the album, "King of the Dogs", bearing a sound strongly influenced by New Orleans jazz musicians such as Louis Armstrong and Jelly Roll Morton.
 Pop said that the song was his response to being "sick of listening to idiot thugs with guitars banging out crappy music".
 The album is available on legal download sites, CD, and a deluxe box set is available at only 6000 units worldwide.
 This box set contains the Préliminaires album, a collector "Les Feuilles Mortes" b/w "King of the Dogs" 7 inch, the cover of which is Pop's portrait by Marjane Satrapi, and a 38-page booklet of drawings also by Marjane Satrapi.

 In January 2009, Pop was signed up as the face of Swiftcover, the UK-based online insurance company.
 He fronted a £25 million TV ad campaign for Swiftcover, using the strapline "Get a Life".
 The advert was then banned by the Advertising Standards Authority on April 28, 2009, for being misleading – it implied that Pop himself had an insurance policy with Swiftcover when at the time the company did not insure musicians.